RoloEdits/scrapetoon/README.md

             })
 ```

 Now we get a new error though.
 There is no `meaningful_chapter_number` in scope.
-Just to get the compiling, we need to change a few things.
+Just to get it in a compiling state, we need to change a few things.
 First we need to change the now unused variable of `season_chapter` to `meaningful_chapter_number` and then also change part of the function name from `parse_season_chapter_number` to `parse_meaningful_chapter_number`

 From this:

 ```rust
 let season_chapter = story_specific_parsing::parse_season_chapter_number(&html);
 ```

 To this:

 ```rust
 let meaningful_chapter_number = story_specific_parsing::parse_meaningful_chapter_number(&html);
 ```